 From civil engineering feats to natural disasters, the island community has proven time after time the rare ability to recover, rework, and rebuild while never losing sight of our historic roots.
 It’s in that spirit of shared community history that #GalvestonHistory launches The Resilience Flag.

 The Galveston Resilience Flag is available in two sizes, 3′ x 5′ for $39.95 and 4′ x 6′ for $89.95.
 Flags have grommets at the left corners, triple stitched hems, corner cross-stitching, and are made from a weather-resistant polyester.
-Flags will begin shipping in mid-June and are available online now for pre-order.

 ABOUT THE FLAG